 Dr. Shannon Amoils, British Heart Foundation, senior research advisor

-For the trial, Amrita Ahluwalia, a vascular pharmacology professor at QMUL, and colleagues recruited 64 patients aged 18-85.
-Half of the patients were taking prescribed medication for high blood pressure but did not reach their target blood pressure, and the rest had been diagnosed with high blood pressure but were not yet taking medication for it.
+For the trial, Prof. Amrita Ahluwalia of the vascular pharmacology department at QMUL and her colleagues recruited 64 people aged between 18 and 85 years.
+Half of the participants were taking prescribed medication for high blood pressure but did not reach their target blood pressure, and the rest had been diagnosed with high blood pressure but were not yet taking medication for it.

-The patients were randomly assigned to one of two groups.
-One group consumed a daily glass (250 milliliters or around 8.5 ounces) of beetroot juice, and the other group had the same, except their beetroot juice was nitrate-free (the placebo).
+The participants were randomly assigned to one of two groups.
+One group consumed a 250-milliliter (ml) glass of beetroot juice, and the other group had the same, except their beetroot juice was nitrate-free.
+The nitrate-free beetroot juice was the basis of the placebo group.

-The patients consumed the juice every day for 4 weeks.
+All groups consumed the juice daily for 4 weeks.
 They were also monitored for 2 weeks before and after the study, bringing the total trial period to 8 weeks.

 The trial was double-blind, which means neither the administering clinicians nor the patients knew whether the beetroot juice they were given was the placebo or the active supplement.

-During the 4 weeks that they were taking the juice, patients in the active supplement group (whose beetroot juice contained inorganic nitrate) experienced a reduction in blood pressure of 8/4 mm Hg.
+During the 4 weeks in which they were taking the juice, patients in the active supplement group, whose beetroot juice contained inorganic nitrate, experienced a reduction in blood pressure of 8/4 millimeters of mercury (mmHg).

-In the 2 weeks after they stopped taking the juice, the patients' blood pressure returned to their previous high levels.
+In the 2 weeks after they stopped drinking the juice, their blood pressure returned to the higher levels noted at the start of the study.

-The team notes that this is the first study to show evidence of a long-lasting reduction in blood pressure due to dietary nitrate supplementation in a group of patients with high blood pressure.
+This is the first study that shows evidence of dietary nitrate supplementation's long-lasting benefit in a group of patients with high blood pressure.

-There were no changes in blood pressure, blood vessel function, or artery stiffness in the placebo group (whose beetroot juice did not contain nitrate) during the period of the study.
+There were no changes in blood pressure, blood vessel function, or artery stiffness in the placebo group.

 Commenting on the findings, Prof. Ahluwalia says: